Paris, 13-14 January 2020, Twitter: #GovInnovation2020

 Technological changes affect societies and economies in many ways, including via new means of communication and collaboration; new products that feature a strong service component; data as a driver of economic growth; the automation of tasks with artificial intelligence; and the emergence of new business models such as online platforms.

-The 2019 G20 Ministerial Statement on Trade and Digital Economy recognises that “harnessing the full potential of emerging technologies would benefit from more innovation enabling approaches to policy making than in the past” and that “governance in the digital era needs to be not only innovation-friendly but also innovative itself, while not losing legal certainty.
+The 2019 G20 Ministerial Statement on Trade and Digital Economy recognised that “harnessing the full potential of emerging technologies would benefit from more innovation enabling approaches to policy making than in the past” and that “governance in the digital era needs to be not only innovation-friendly but also innovative itself, while not losing legal certainty.
 Interoperable standards, frameworks and regulatory cooperation can help in this regard”.
 In line with this statement, there is a need for well-adapted and innovative regulatory policy and governance approaches to help reconcile the effectiveness and innovation-friendliness of laws and regulations for the fourth industrial revolution.

 The main goals were to exchange information on the need for and experience with governance innovation in the context of different sectors and different countries, both within and outside of the OECD, and to inform future OECD work.

 Session 1.
 Anticipatory regulatory policy and governance approaches

 Session 2.
 Outcome-focused governance and regulatory approaches

 Session 4.
 Adressing the transboundary challenges raised by emerging technologies